BobaBrett/EvePIConverter/README.md

 # EvePIConverter
 Simple(ish) Script that Converts an Extraction planet between PlanetTypes.
 Created with the Help of GitHub CoPilot

+## What it Does

+- Takes a Supplied Template (Use mine or choose your own)
+- Offers to change the planet Type for the Template
+- If Changing Planet Type (or staying the same even), gives you the available Single Planet Production Types, and allows you to update Pins + Routes based on your selection
+- You can now import the new Json into game, to apply your Initial Extraction Template to additional Planets

 ## Process

 - Update Sample.json with the export from your PI Template.
 - Run Process.ps1
+- Choose
 - NewSample.json will be created with changes as you have configured